mattiekat/recipe_ratio_calculator/README.md

 The `crafters` section simply lists which crafters are available and how fast (efficiency or speed) of their operation.

 Finally, the `defaults` section simply specifies what recipe should be used to produce a given resource.
+As in the defaults file, leaving the recipe blank will designate it as a raw resource.

 **Full schema:**
 ```yaml